 A: No assessment would be required.
 The PDPM is not based on the amount or frequency of therapy services.
 More detailed information regarding this question will be covered in Part 5 – be sure to attend!

 As the focus shifts from therapy resource utilization to one of clinical characteristics and conditions, it will be important for SNF providers to receive accurate and up-to-date information related to this system.
 Our six part PDPM webinar series is designed with your concerns in mind.
-Don’t miss out on the next part of our PDPM Webinar Series.
-Register for the series today.
+You can view the entire PDPM Webinar Series on demand today.

 Posts By Topic